YottaDB/YDBDoc/ProgGuide/ioproc.rst

 * Start the server

-At this point, if you go to https://localhost:9081, you should be able to see the web pages via TLS.

 For more documentation on TLS, see `Appendix H: Creating a TLS Configuration File <https://docs.yottadb.com/AdminOpsGuide/tls.html>`_ in the Administration and Operations Guide.

 ----------------------------